Kole Calhoun

-Kole Alan Calhoun (born October 14, 1987) is an American professional baseball right fielder in the Seattle Mariners organization.
-He has played in Major League Baseball (MLB) for the Los Angeles Angels, Arizona Diamondbacks and Texas Rangers.
+Kole Alan Calhoun (born October 14, 1987) is an American former professional baseball right fielder.
+He played in Major League Baseball (MLB) for the Los Angeles Angels, Arizona Diamondbacks, Texas Rangers, and Cleveland Guardians.
 Calhoun played college baseball at Yavapai College and Arizona State University.
 He was drafted by the Angels in the eighth round of the 2010 Major League Baseball draft and made his MLB debut in 2012.
 He won a Gold Glove Award in 2015.

 Early life

 Calhoun attended Buckeye Union High School in Buckeye, Arizona.
 In 2005, Calhoun and Sammy Solis were named the West Valley High School Baseball Co-Players of the Year.

 College career

 Calhoun then attended and played college baseball for Yavapai College and Arizona State University.
 In 2010, his senior year at Arizona State, he batted .321 with 17 home runs and 59 runs batted in (RBIs) in 61 games for the Arizona State Sun Devils.

+In summers between college seasons, he played collegiate wood-bat baseball for the Eau Claire Express of the Northwoods League.